maxxiimo/the-front-end-manifesto/visual-design.md

     $base-font-color:   #333    !default
     $base-line-height:  1.4     !default

-It starts with variables set to different common font stacks.
-Choose one of the variables to set as your base font family.
-Whatever you choose will then permeate throughout the entire application by virtue of the CSS we have written and the concept of CSS inheritance.
+In Sass you can set up variables.
+As you can see above, our definitions begin with variables set to different font stacks.
+These variables can then be assigned to the $base-font-family variable.
+What ever variable you sign to $base-font-family will then permeate throughout the entire application by virtue of the CSS we have written and the concept of CSS inheritance.
+In our case we set the font family of our <body> tag to $base-font-family.
+All child elements will then inherit this font family, unless defined otherwise.

+#### A note on Font Stacks

-The reason we use stacks in the first place, i.e. a listing of several different fonts, is so that if your machine does not have the first font available, your browser will look for the second one and so forth until the very last one: which is the most broadly available.
-Overall the fonts in the stack are all similar enough that they can be interchanged with minimal differences between fonts used between different machines such as a Microsoft desktop versus a Macintosh experience.
+The reason we use font stacks in the first place, i.e. a listing of several different fonts, is to make sure similar substitute fonts are available for devices that do not carry the font family you wish to use.
+If your device does not have the first font in the stack available, your browser will look for the second one and so forth until the very last one: which is the most broadly available.
+The fonts in the stack are all similar enough that they can be interchanged with minimal differences between fonts used: at least that is the goal.

 #### Font Family

-To help you get the job done without having to earn a PhD in typeface, I created a quick reference "[Font Stacks Roundup][Appendix 7]" in the appendix of this book.
+So let's pick a base font family for View Thought.
+For your project, to help you get the job done without having to earn a PhD in typeface, I created a quick reference "[Font Stacks Roundup][Appendix 7]" located in the appendix of this book.
 Here you will find recommendations for web safe fonts, i.e. fonts that come preinstalled in most systems that you can copy and feel confident using as either your overall default font stack, or as a fallback font stack for a more interesting typeface.
 The roundup also includes fonts that go well together, say one font for your headers, and another contrasting font for your body.

 [Build better CSS font stacks][Font Stacks]
 [CSS Web Safe Font Combinations][Web Safe]
 [Mobile Design Typography is Vitally Important ... and Challenging][Mobile typography]

+#### Size

-#### Size and Color
+#### Color

+#### Line Height